usrbinr/fpaR/README.md

 ## A Business Intelligence Toolkit for Financial Planning & Analysis (FP&A)

-`fpaR` is a collection of business intelligence tools designed to simplify common **financial planning and analysis (FP&A)** tasks such as time intelligence calculations, customer, vendor or product segmentation, and factor/variance analysis
+This package is a collection of business intelligence tools designed to simplify common **financial planning and analysis (FP&A)** tasks such as time intelligence calculations, group members segmentation and factor/variance analysis.

-The package is inspired by best practices from a collection of blogs, books, industry research, and hands-on work experience, consolidating frequently performed business analyses into a fast, efficient, and reusable framework
+The package is inspired by best practices from a collection of blogs, books, industry research, and hands-on work experience, consolidating frequently performed business analyses into a fast, efficient, and reusable framework.

 In particular, the time intelligence functions are heavily inspired by [PowerBI DAX](https://www.sqlbi.com/) functions